Install MariaDB in Debian Stretch

 1sudo mysql -u root -p

 From inside the database shell:

-Step 4: Install development libraries (e.g. for mysql2 gem)
+Step 4: Install development libraries (this is needed, for example, to install the ruby mysql2 gem)